-The Group's Local Banks, together with local banks in federations outside the Group, are part of a mutual financial support mechanism that includes all eighteen Crédit Mutuel federations.
+BFCM and the Group's Local Banks, together with local banks in federations outside the Group, are part of a mutual financial support mechanism that includes all eighteen Crédit Mutuel federations

-The 18 Crédit Mutuel federations have a mutual financial support mechanism that could require the Local Banks in the Group to provide support to local banks in federations that are outside the Group.
-While the support system for a local bank would initially be implemented at the regional level, within such local bank's federation, if the resources available at the regional level were insufficient, then the national support mechanism could be called upon, requiring support from other federations.
-While the Local Banks in the Group benefit from the support of the federations that are outside the Group, they remain exposed to risks relating to local banks that are not part of the Group.
+The 18 Crédit Mutuel federations have a mutual financial support mechanism that could require BFCM or the Local Banks in the Group to provide support to local banks in federations that are outside the Group.
+While the support system for a local bank would initially be implemented at the regional level, within such local bank's federation, if the resources available at the regional level were insufficient, then the national support mechanism (the financial solidarity mechanism) could be called upon by the CNCM board of directors, requiring support from other federations.
+While BFCM and the Local Banks in the Group benefit from the support of the federations that are outside the Group, they remain exposed to risks relating to local banks that are not part of the Group.
+In particular, because BFCM is part of the financial support mechanism, it could be required to use its resources to support other members of the support mechanism that encounter financial difficulty.